"To find health should be the object of the doctor. Anyone can find disease." —Andrew T. Still, MD, DO

 English: 3 quarters; proficiency in oral and written communication

 • Phys 125 is a 1-unit lab that corresponds to Phys 121 or 141 and is generally taken during your last year at Cal Poly.
-In order to get on the waitlist, please contact the Animal Science Department at animalscience@calpoly.edu.
+In order to get on the waitlist, ASCI majors should contact the Animal Science Department at animalscience@calpoly.edu.
+All other majors should contact the Pre-Health Career Advising Office at prehealth@calpoly.edu.
 Note that permission numbers will be given out based on expected graduation date (i.e., students that are closer to graduating will be prioritized for the course over others).

 Humanities/Social Science: 3 quarters